iSpring Suite vs Articulate 360: Which eLearning Tool is Best for Your Needs

 FeatureArticulate 360iSpring Suite

-AI CapabilitiesArticulate’s AI Assistant works directly within Articulate 360s authoring apps so authors can generate course outlines, blocks, text, interactions, images, quizzes, and audio etc without having to copy/paste across different tools. iSpring’s AI Assistant helps to generate and format text that users can copy and paste into their lessons.
+AI CapabilitiesNative AI Assistant: Works directly within authoring apps to generate outlines, blocks, interactions, and media without leaving the tool.Text-based AI Assistant: Helps generate and format text that users can then copy and paste into their lessons.

 User Experience And Accessibility